leooo1212/businfo702/week07/week07.md

 - BBP wishes to retain three years of data in the data mart.
 BBP has a total of 30 sales territories spread over three countries.
 Each territory has, on average, five agents; and agents are responsible for, on average, in any one month, 20 books each.
 How many rows, on average, will be retained in the fact table of the data mart?

+- What business questions can be asked for new insights?

 ## 🗒 Summary